There is an ongoing threat of kidnapping in many parts of the world. Motivations of kidnappers differ, but may include:

 An Italian national was kidnapped from his restaurant at Dipolog, northern Mindanao (Philippines).

 Two Canadian nationals, a Norwegian and a local were kidnapped from a tourist area near Davao, eastern Mindanao (Philippines).
+Two were murdered by their captors and one released after a year in captivity.

 A Maltese national was kidnapped in Tajoura, Libya and was released in October 2015.